-Water is provided to RHG's proposed cultivation operation from a groundwater well, located at Latitude 38.5902 and Longitude -122.3537 (via google maps imagery).
-The well was drilled in 2015.
-The well will pump water to the two 5,000-gallon steel/fiber glass water tanks through underground irrigation lines.
-Water will then go to the plants using highly efficient drip irrigation.
+Water is provided to NSF's proposed cultivation operation from the groundwater well located at the center of the parcel at the Latitude 38.718571 and Longitude, -122.613150 (via google maps imagery).
+The well will pump water to 4 5,000-gallon water tanks through underground irrigation lines.
+Water will then be delivered to the potting beds using highly efficient drip irrigation.
 Water lines are a combination of PVC piping, black poly tubing, and drip lines.
 The water storage tanks will be equipped with float valves to prevent overflow and runoff of irrigation water when full.
 Additionally, safety valves will be equipped to supply lines in case the flow of water needs to be stopped in an emergency situation.
-A meter compliant with Title 23, Division 3, Chapter 2.7 of the California Code of Regulations will be attached to the water system and all data will be recorded and maintained for a 5-year duration minimum.
+A meter compliant with Title 23, Division 3, Chapter 2.7 of the California Code of Regulations will be installed and attached to the water system in order to record continuous data that will be maintained for a 5-year duration minimum.
 All records will be made available to all interested state and county departments upon request.
+The monitoring of the well will begin 3 months prior to the use of the well for cultivation.